 With the boiler power shut off, activate all of the thermostats.
 All of the zone circulators should turn on.
 There may be an initial gurgling noise, but as any remaining air is vented out the air eliminator, the system should be quiet in a couple minutes.
 Check for leaks.
 Turn boiler power on.
 The boiler circulator should turn on and the boiler fire up.
 Observe temperature and pressure gauges.
-The water temperature entering the zones will need to adjusted as designed, never exceed 140 °F to the zones.
+The water temperature entering the zones will need to adjusted as designed, never exceed 140 °F for in-floor zones and 180°F for radiators.
 The system pressure should not increase more then 1 psi.